ait-aecid/AlertBERT/aitads_augmented/README.md

 + In order to maintain comparability between the different configurations, only the number of days per scenario was adapted, and the number of scenarios and the attacks belonging to each scenario were left the same.
 There were, however, two modifications made to the attacks:
 + As the purpose of these configurations is to examine the attacks under high levels of noise and the attacks in the russellmitchell scenario occur in the early morning hours where only little noise is present, they were postponed by precisely 6 hours to take place during working hours.
-+ Because, due to the cap on the toal amount of noise, more-noise-11 contains only 1 day per scenario anymore, there it was necessary to move all attacks of each scenario inside this day.
-This only affected dnsteal alerts and their timestamos were sometimes slightly adjusted to avoid collisions and maintain their temporal order.
++ Because, due to the cap on the total amount of noise, more-noise-11 contains only 1 day per scenario anymore, there it was necessary to move all attacks of each scenario inside this day.
+This only affected dnsteal alerts and their timestamps were sometimes slightly adjusted to avoid collisions and maintain their temporal order.
-In order to keep the different configurations comparable, the same changes were also applied to the other configurations, that is in all more-noise-x confugurations, all attacks take place on the same day.
+In order to keep the different configurations comparable, the same changes were also applied to the other configurations, that is in all more-noise-x configurations, all attacks take place on the same day.

 | configuration | noise level | number of noise alerts | days per scenario
 |:-|-:|-:|-:|